 CBS-TV—New York—March 15, 2011

-The chiropractor does what’s called an adjustment, a spinal manipulation designed to adjust the position and movement of the verterbrae.
+The chiropractor does what’s called an adjustment, a spinal manipulation designed to adjust the position and movement of the vertebrae.

 “You’re taking care of a patient that is unable to tell you whether or not the manipulation may be too strong.
-It could be as devestating as, there have been some cases of quadraplegia, paralysis,” said Dr. Doyle.
+It could be as devastating as, there have been some cases of quadriplegia, paralysis,” said Dr. Doyle.